astro-community/xelement/docs/induction/introduction.md

 ### Interactivity without adding any JavaScript framework
 Although dynamic, client-side interactivity can be achieved in Astro already through the addtion of React, Svelte, Vue etc. components, XElement can be used *instead* of a framework component to provide interactivity on your site.

-### Combine other JavaScript framework components for increased interativity
+### Combine other JavaScript framework components for increased interactivity

 Each framework component rendered individually in Astro creates its own, isolated “island of interactivity.”
 Framework components cannot "talk" to each other: they cannot share or pass data even when they are rendered in the same Astro layout, component or page.
 Furthermore, its child components must be components of the same framework.
-(A React component can only have React children components; A Svelte component can only have Svelte children components...)
+(A React component can only have React children components; A Svelte component can only have Svelte children components...and so on.)

 XElement can unite these separate components by providing a parent container element that can provide and execute dynamic, run-time actions based on data received from any and all child elements, even from multiple frameworks at the same time!